NicholasBly/GermGuardianBLE/README.md

 # Features
 - Real time updates to all features, including particulate matter, speed, and active enabled options (same as original app)
 - All controls available to control before
+- HEPA Filter and UV-C bulb power on hours + life tracker

 # Features Added
 1. Dark Mode Toggle